 - Son: “Dad, do you know the difference between a pack of cookies and a pack of elephants?”

 Son: “then it’s a good thing Mom does the grocery shopping!”

-- What did the digital clock say to its mother?
+- What did the Mother rope say to her child?

 - What three words solve every dad’s problems?